Hephaisteon/AI-project/README.md

-## Further notes for running this agent:
+## Further notes on running this agent:

 - local_doc_search node